Utility Services Frequently Asked Questions

 What are some of the problems that can occur?

-When sewer gasses are present inside the home, it is usually the failure of one or more vapor traps.
+When sewer gases are present inside the home, it is usually the failure of one or more vapor traps.
 The water in a vapor trap will evaporate if the fixture is not used for an extended period.
-Seldom used bath rooms or utility sinks are commonly the source of sewer odors.
+Seldom used bathrooms or utility sinks are commonly the source of sewer odors.
 The simple solution to this problem is to periodically run a small amount of water (one or two cups) into the drain, refilling the trap.

 What causes blockages to occur?